garrandall/popular-music-data/tracks/when-love-cries-donna-summer.md

 Ride a star across the sky
 I need you here when my love cries

 You make my heart sing
 When love cries
 You make my heart sing
 When love cries...love cries
 You make my hear sing
 When love cries

-Ooh baby
+Oh baby
 To be near you
 Just to feel you